zhouhanseng/Maskbook-News/_i18n/en/_posts/2020-08-19-call-for-papers-of-the-web-of-phronesis.md

 image: ''

 ---
-Call for Papers of The Web of Phronesis

 ![]({{ site.baseurl_root }}/uploads/1-3.png)

 While capitalism seems to be generally frustrated with the global spread of the Covid-19, surveillance capitalism has secretly risen with the virus explosion.
 In the name of security, a centralized digital regime with unchallengeable legitimacy power is now strictly monitoring people, which seems to bring about an information centralized online society.